ahmed-eldesoky284/assignment/README.md

 # Problems2

-  1- Check number is positive or negative.
+  1. Check number is positive or negative
-  2- calculate power of a number (2^3 = 8, 3^2 = 9)
+  2. calculate power of a number (2^3 = 8, 3^2 = 9):
-  3- convert binary to decimal.
+  3. convert binary to decimal:
-  4- convert decimal to binary.
+  4. convert decimal to binary:
-  5- count digits of number (234 = 3digits)
+  5. count digits of number (234 = 3digits):
-  6- find ascii value of char.
+  6. find ascii value of char:

   and more Problems..